alexander-morris/hd_wallet_deposit_manager/README.md

 ## Using the wallet

-This library makes it easy to set up an HD wallet running as a node.js server to accept BTC and ETH deposits.
+This quickstart kit makes it easy to set up an HD wallet running as a node.js server to accept BTC and ETH deposits.
 When you initialize the wallet, you'll receive the seed phrase and private key, but only the extended public key will be used to accept deposits, meaning this can be run on an unsecured server without any risk of the funds being compromised.
-Upcoming additions will provide further support for withdrawel transaction signing and monitoring deposit values.
+Upcoming additions will provide further support for withdrawal transaction signing and monitoring deposit values.

 ### Initialization

-Now that you have everything set up, you can initialize your wallets by running initialize.js
+Once node.js is properly configured, you can initialize your wallets by running initialize.js

 ```node Utilities/initialize.js```